 Kerið Crater Lake is just under an hour drive from Reykjavík and can be combined with other sights in this post as part of the Golden Circle loop.
 Kerið is a volcanic crater lake that is approximately 3,000 years old.
 What makes Kerið special is that the volcano’s caldera is in still intact and is covered in bright red volcanic rock.
 Blue water fills the center, creating a beautiful and vibrant contrast.
 Make sure you walk down to the waters edge.
 The views from below are just as great as the views from above.
 Entrance fee is $3.

 The Reykjanes Peninsula can be found between Reykjavík and Keflavík International Airport, this is also where the Blue Lagoon is located.
 The Peninsula is a gorgeous landscape full of lava fields, hot springs, and mud pools.
 Make sure you head down to the harbor and visit the Hópsnes Lighthouse and Grindavík shipwrecks.
 The Hópsnes Lighthouse was built in 1928.
 It’s small but I really loved the pop of its bright orange exterior against the rather dark lava fields.
 There are also the remnants of multiple shipwrecks throughout the area.
 The larger remains belong to the 103 Hrafn Sveinbjarnarson III GK-11, which was abandoned after the crew was rescued in 1988.
 You will also see lots of adorable sheep and Icelandic horses roaming the fields.

-If you would like to try your luck at seeing the Northern Lights, I recommend staying in the area and going out late night into Þingvellir National Park.
-It’s really beautiful and away from the city lights.
+If you would like to try your luck at seeing the Northern Lights, I recommend staying near Þingvellir National Park and venturing out when the skies are dark and clear.
+The park is beautiful and away from the city lights.
 We got an amazing deal at the nearby Golden Circle Apartments.
 Although we didn’t end up seeing the lights due to the excessively cloudy skies, I enjoyed just being away from everything for a night.